-1. Update your JWS file, adding WebLogic-specific @Policy and @Policies JWS annotations to specify the pre-packaged policy files that are attached to either the entire Web service or to particular operations.
+1. Update your JWS file, adding WebLogic-specific @Policy and @Policies JWS annotations to specify the predefined policy files that are attached to either the entire Web service or to particular operations.

-See Section 2.4.2, "Updating the JWS File with @Policy and @Policies Annotations", which describes how to specify any policy file.
+See Section 2.4.3, "Updating the JWS File with @Policy and @Policies Annotations", which describes how to specify any policy file.